timrross/tractor-gears/README.md

 I made a custom break out board with screw terminals and dupont connectors to hold the arduino.

 I'll add a frizting and some photos when I get a moment.

+### v2
+The motor drivers I used below in V1 seemed to be very unreliable at higher voltage (12v was fine, but 24v was inconsistent).
+The controllers were stuttering and not working reliably at 100% power.
+I even bought a 3rd one, to see if I had a faulty module, and it still didn't work quite right, so I switched motor controller to a [Cytron MDD20A](https://www.cytron.io/p-20amp-6v-30v-dc-motor-driver-2-channels).
+The new controller has worked flawlessly since I installed it.
+It's a much better product and would have saved me lots of time if I had used that originally.

+It now uses less pins on the Arduino, and has better build in protection from under voltage and overcurrent.
+A strong recommend from me.
+The Tractor now flies at full speed.